Kollmann7/P-12-18-08-22/p-12-sportsee/README.md

         ```
         Run the project

-        You need to setup a `.env` in your project, follow the enviroment example.
+        You need to setup a `.env` in your project, follow the environment example.

         ```
         npm start
         ```
-3. Available script
+3. Available scripts

     npm start

-        Runs the app in the developement mode.
+        Runs the app in the development mode.
         Open http:/localhost:3000

     npm build